isomerpages/moe-bedokviewsec/_academic-curriculum/National Digital Literacy Programme (NDLP).md

 ![insurance.jpg](https://bedokviewsec-moe-edu-sg-admin.cwp.sg/qql/slot/u171/NDLP/insurance.jpg)

-**III.
-What happens if the child’s device is down or need repairs?**
+**III.&nbsp;What happens if the child’s device is down or need repairs?**

 Technical support will be provided to students through:
 – Service desk set up in school during breaks and after school on a weekly basis
 – Collection of devices to be sent for repairs
 – Lenovo Service Centre at Tai Seng Centre, SmartCares Solutions (3 Irving Road, #01-17 Singapore 369522)

-School will have a pool of devices for students to loan for use in the mean time
+School will have a pool of devices for students to loan&nbsp;for use in the mean time

 **IV.
 What if I prefer for my child/ward to use his/her own personal computing device (“device”) in school?**